AbdulBarakeh/ECSDesignForTestability/README.md

 #### Inject

 ## Tasks
+- [X] 1.0 Have 1 person in the team commit and push the ECS Legacy Solution available from Blackboard to a new empty Git repository on GitHub.Then, have everybody in the team else clone the repository.
+At this point, all team members have a clone of the legacy code.

+- [X] 2.0 Reverse-engineer the ECS legacy code: Create a UML class diagram of the existing solution and use this to identify the flaws in the design when it comes to testability.

 - [X] 3.1 Create a design that, for each of the flaws you identified before, proposes a solution.
 Apply the techniques discussed in class to make the design more testable.

-- [ ] 3.2 Implement your refactored design, in a new application project, under the same solution.
+- [X] 3.2 Implement your refactored design, in a new application project, under the same solution.
 Commit and push the changes.

 - [ ] 3.3 Pull the changes.
 Then, create unit tests for the refactored version of the class ECS, in a new test class library project.